wilkelab/ggridges/cran-comments.md

 This is a minor version increase for ggjoy, providing numerous improvements and new features.
-It also adds a missing import statement that wasn't flagged by CRAN check for some reason.
+It also adds a missing import statement that wasn't flagged by CRAN check for the previous submission.

 One data file contains UTF-8 marked strings.
 The file contains election results from Catalania, and the municipality names contain non-ASCII characters.
 None of these names make it into the